tala044/Robot-Dog-Mechanical-Design/README.md

 The servo motor placeholders in the design represent the locations where motors could be installed to control the hip and knee joints.

+For this simplified design, a servo motor with a torque rating higher than the estimated minimum torque of 0.49 N·m is recommended.

+A standard high-torque servo motor can be considered for the hip and knee joints to provide an additional safety margin for leg movement and dynamic loads.

 ## Mechanical Calculations

 Basic mechanical calculations are included to estimate the torque required at the joints and to consider the effect of the robot's weight and center of gravity.